Samuel M. Ralston: Education

 As a boy he attended public school in Owen County, Indiana.
 As he grew older, he began working as a school teacher during the winter months while attending college during the summer.
 After completing high school he married Mary Josephine Backous on December 26, 1881; she died six months later.
 Ralston graduated from Central Indiana Normal College in Danville, Indiana, in 1884 having completed a scientific course, but was interested in learning law after attending trial as a spectator.
 Ralston read law in the office of Robinson & Fowler.
 Unable to afford boarding, he spent several months sleeping on the sofa of the law office.
 He began a formal course in September 1884 and was admitted to the bar on January 1, 1886.
 In June he opened a law practice in Lebanon, Indiana, with partner John A. Abbott, there he remained for several years.
 He became well known in the state for skills, and was soon one of Indiana's preeminent lawyers, mostly representing businesses.

 While attending college he met Jennie Craven and began courting her.
 The couple later married on December 30, 1889.
 Together they had three children, Emmet, Julian, and Ruth.
 The family was Presbyterian and attended church regularly.
 Ralston had also become a member of the Young Men's Democratic Club and took an interest in politics and began stumping on behalf of Democrat candidates.

 Early campaigns

 Ralston had been a Democrat for all of his adult life.
-Living in a Republican dominated area though, he had a difficult time to obtain political office.
+Living in a Republican-dominated area, he had a difficult time to obtain political office.
 He ran for the Indiana State Senate in 1888 but was defeated.
 In 1896 and 1898 he ran for Indiana Secretary of State but was defeated both times.
 During his times running for office, he became friends with party boss Thomas Taggart.
 Taggart attempted to have Ralston nominated to run for governor in 1908 because of Ralston's anti-prohibition position, but was defeated at the party convention by prohibitionist and future Vice President of the United States Thomas R. Marshall.
 In 1908, Ralston was elected President of the Lebanon School Board and served until 1911, his first election victory.